rozbb/draft-waict-transparency/draft-waict-transparency.md

     ...
 }
 ```
-where `checkpoint` contains the base64 encoding of the checkpoint (described below), and `inclusion` contains a base64 encoding of an [RFC 6962](https://www.rfc-editor.org/rfc/rfc6962.html#section-2.1.1) Merkle inclusion proof, proving that the manifest hash is the last leaf in the tree whose root appears in `checkpoint`.
+where `checkpoint` contains the base64 encoding of the checkpoint (described below), and `inclusion` contains a base64 encoding of an [RFC 6962](https://www.rfc-editor.org/rfc/rfc6962.html#section-2.1.1) Merkle inclusion proof, proving that the given integrity policy is the last leaf in the tree whose root appears in `checkpoint`.
 The JSON object MAY contain additonal fields, whose interpretation is left to the User implementation.
 All such additional fields MUST have a key which starts with "x-".
 (TODO: Versioning here is in the MIME type, but above it's in the JSON object itself.
 We should probably pick one.)

 #### Checkpoint